-To illustrate the economic implications of the non-linear effect of concentration and risk on bank loan returns, the marginal effects for all three economic benchmarks are plotted for different values of risk.
-The marginal effects for the distance measures, $\partial Performanæ/\partial Concentration$ , are graphed using the coefficients on these distance measures and their interaction terms with the risk measure from the non-linear panel regressions (see table 6 and figures 1 to 5).
+To illustrate the economic implications of the non-linear effect of concentration and risk on bank loan returns, the marginal effects for all three economic benchmarks are plotted for different of risk.
+The for the values marginal effects distance measures. $\partial Performance / \partial Concentration$, are graphed using the coefficients on these distance measures and their interaction terms with the risk measure from the non-linear panel regressions (see Table 15 and Figures 1 to 5).
 The range of risk used in the graphs lies between the minimum and maximum values of the doubtful and nonperforming loans ratio covered over the sample period.

-The coefficients on distance measures and their interactions are all statistically significant only for the regressions using distance measure DM1 and DM3 (see table 6, figures 1 and 3).
-As evidenced in corresponding figures, the marginal effects using the GDP contribution and private sector credit share benchmarks are positive and declining at low risk levels (within the approximate range of 0 to 4.0 percent), are close to zero at moderate risk levels and are positive and rising at high risk levels (approximately greater than 8.0 percent).
+The coefficients on distance measures and their interactions are all statistically significant only for the regressions using distance measure DM1 and DM3 (see Table 15, Figures 1 and Figure 3).
+As evidenced in corresponding figures, the marginal effects using the GDP contribution and private sector credit share benchmarks are positive and declining at low risk levels (within the approximate range of 0 to 4.0 per cent), are close to zero at moderate risk levels and are positive and rising at high risk levels (approximately greater than 8.0 per cent).
 In the case of the private sector share benchmark, the marginal effects display a sharper monotonic decline and increase relative to the GDP contribution benchmark.
-In contrast (but consistent with portfolio theory), the marginal effects using at low risk levels, is close to zero at moderate risk levels and increasing at low risk levels, is close to zero at moderate risk levels and is negative and declining at high risk levels, is close to zero at moderate risk levels and is negative and declining at high risk levels.
+In contrast (but consistent with portfolio theory), the marginal effects using the employment share benchmark is negative and increasing at low risk levels, is close to zero at moderate risk levels and is negative and declining at high risk levels.